 Whiskey was the drink of choice for most in Dodge City, some 300 barrels being consumed annually, it was said.
 But as railroad service improved and the town became more prosperous and less rowdy, carloads of beer began arriving from St. Louis and elsewhere, much of it bound for Beeson’s Long Branch Saloon.
 In 1879, this facetious note appeared in the Dodge City Times: “A young lady, Miss An Heuser, is stopping in the city at present.
 A great many gentlemen have called on her and express themselves well pleased with her general appearance.
 The only criticism we have heard made is that the length of her neck is a little out of proportion to that of her body.”
 The vintage bottles of Budweiser shown here give meaning to the story.

 The Long Branch is where Chalk became acquainted with noted lawmen, gunmen and even outlaws of the time, men like Wyatt Earp, Doc Holiday, Bill Hickok, and Bat Masterson.
 Throughout this period Beeson’s reputation as an outstanding citizen — and perhaps a steady gun — had been rising.
 He was asked to run for sheriff of Ford County, was elected and served two terms from 1892 to 1896.
-Among his accomplishments while serving as sheriff was when he killed a member of the notorious Doolin gang after members had robbed the Spearville Ford County Bank in broad daylight and escaped into Oklahoma Territory.
+Among his accomplishments while serving as sheriff was when he killed a member of the notorious Doolin gang after it had robbed the Spearville Ford County Bank in broad daylight and escaped into Oklahoma Territory.
 Without waiting for a posse and almost singlehandedly he tracked one of the bandits to his hideout and in the ensuing melee shot him fatally.
 For that act, Beeson collected the rewards offered by the state, banks, the railroads, and the insurance company for apprehending, dead or alive, a member of the Doolin Gang.

 The newspapers of his time were high in their praise of Sheriff Beeson They described him as “a quiet, almost noiseless man” who believed in stopping trouble before it began and yet someone who “always got his man.”
 “He came to Dodge City when every man carried a gun and the fittest survived, Beeson survived.
 But he is not fierce.”
 Then the writer added, likely in jest, that Beeson had “not shot a man in several days.”
 After his stint as sheriff his fellow citizens elected Chalk to two terms in the Kansas State Legislature where he developed a reputation for avoiding bombastic speeches and working quietly among his colleagues to get things done.

 Throughout all this time in Dodge, Beeson had not forgotten his music.
 He first created a small orchestra to play at the Long Branch for the clientele as they drank, one in which he played violin.
 In 1879 he organized the Dodge City Cow-Boy Band, a brass ensemble of men dressed in cowboy regalia and carrying six guns along with their instruments, as shown below.
 Beeson appears to be sitting at the far right.
 The band played nightly outside his saloon.
 When in the summer of 1882 Beeson’s band received an invitation to enter a competition in Topeka, Dodge City cattle men, merchants and ordinary citizens came forward with funds to outfit the members and defray band travel expenses.
 Organizers, however, disqualified the Dodge City musicians on the grounds that they were “professionals.”
-But Chalk and his cowboys had the last laugh when the band was invited to Washington, D.C., in 1889 to march and play in the Presidential Inaugural parade for William Henry Harrison.
+But Chalk and his cowboys had the last laugh when the band was invited to Washington, D.C., in 1889 to march and play in the Presidential Inaugural parade for Benjamin Harrison.

-Chalk Beeson has been seen as a transitional figure, living long enough to see the wild West tamed or, as the Kansas City Star put it: “One may now walk the streets of Dodge City and Abilene, and by exercising reasonable control of his mouth, may get back to the hotel without being carried on a scene door.”
+Chalk Beeson has been seen as a transitional figure, living long enough to see the wild West tamed or, as the Kansas City Star put it: “One may now walk the streets of Dodge City and Abilene, and by exercising reasonable control of his mouth, may get back to the hotel without being carried on a screen door.”
 One photo, showing Beeson, center, standing as repairs are made to an early automobile, epitomizes the changing times.
 The age of horse transportation was ending.

 For Beeson, however, perhaps not soon enough.
 In August 1912, he was sitting on a horse at his ranch watching a nearby construction crew.
 A sudden noise spooked the animal.
 It bucked and Chalk was thrown hard against the saddle horn causing internal rupturing.
 The man who had survived for years amidst the constant dangers of Dodge City could not be saved.
 Three days later, Beeson died at the age 64.
 His funeral was held at his ranch while his grieving family and many local businessmen, political and civic figures, fraternal society members, and church representatives gathered to pay their last respects to man who, they said, had given so much to Dodge City and Ford County.
 Chalk was buried at Maple Grove Cemetery, Ford County, where the family’s monument stands near his headstone.
 One observer that day seemed to sum up the stunned feelings of many when he said: “We just thought that one of Chalk Beeson’s strengths could withstand the worst kind of injury.”